edwhisnant/funannotate/funannotate2/installation-instructions.md

 # How to install Funannotate2

-## Create the funannotate2 mamba env
+## Create the funannotate2 conda env

 * `mamba` is needed to install funannotate2 dependencies